Konstantinos-Chatzistavrou/Threat-Watch/SECURITY.md

 ## Security Measures

-We take the following security measures to protect our project:
+We've implemented a range of security measures to protect our project:

-• Secure Coding Practices: Our development team follows secure coding practices to minimize vulnerabilities during development.
+• Secure Coding Practices: Our development team adheres to secure coding practices to minimize vulnerabilities during development.

-• Regularly updating dependencies to ensure they are free of known vulnerabilities
+• Regular Dependency Updates: We frequently update dependencies to mitigate known vulnerabilities.

-• Enforcing strong passwords and two-factor authentication for all contributors
+• Contributor Security: We enforce strong passwords and two-factor authentication for all contributors.

-• Reviewing and approving all pull requests before merging into the main branch
+• Code Review Process: All pull requests undergo review and approval before merging into the main branch.

 ## Privacy Concerns